“Carrying out the SCORE survey has been really beneficial; staff engaged and have shown real care for their results.

 - Over 90 staff from across the South West have been trained in interpreting and debriefing the results of SCORE surveys.

-- The SW PSC has now worked with teams in the West of England and Salford to spread SCORE.
-The West Midlands PSC has procured SCORE for teams in their region, while the national Maternal and Neonatal Health Safety Collaborative has also procured the SCORE survey for all maternity teams in England.
+- The SW PSC has now worked with teams in the West of England and Salford to spread SCORE and the West Midlands PSC has procured SCORE for teams in their region.
+Teams in the national Maternal and Neonatal Health Safety Collaborative are also being invited to take part in the SCORE survey across England.
 The SW PSC has provided training on debriefing to support all of these teams.

 - The Safer Culture, Better Care programme is part of a poster showcase at the International Forum on Quality and Safety in Healthcare in Amsterdam.
 (May 2018).